jgoleta/mjcosa-GA-summary-Group0/section1.md

 Justin Goleta
 Opening remarks:

 Techno prof (mam michelle)-
-Embrace the onstart spirit.
+- Embrace the onstart spirit.
-Spark ideas
+- Spark ideas
-Year ahead holds so much potential.
+- Year ahead holds so much potential.
-Make it the year of growth.
+- Make it the year of growth.
-Welcoming i  the department of computer science.
+- Welcoming i  the department of computer science.

--Kaunting kamustahan by the host.
+Kaunting kamustahan by the host.
 -introduction and expectations by some first years.
 -Introduction of officers.